 (10) If, immediately before commencement day, any duty imposed by the UNDA Act section 30 on the Board of Governors has not been complied with in relation to the Board of Governors for any University year that expired before commencement day, that duty subsists and is to be performed by the Board of Directors.

 ”.

-5 On the date as at which this compilation was prepared, the Universities Legislation Amendment Act 2016 Pt.
-5 had not come into operation.
-It reads as follows:

-Part 5 — University of Notre Dame Australia Act 1989 amended

-128. Act amended

-This Part amends the University of Notre Dame Australia Act 1989.

-129. Section 15C amended

-In section 15C(3) delete “2/3” and insert:

-two-thirds

-130. Section 25 amended

-Delete section 25(1) and insert:

-(1) The University is not a State agency or State instrumentality or public statutory body.